wallfair-organization/EVNT-Token/README.md

 For full deployment, you will need to correctly configure a `.env` file.
 See `.env.example` for the format, and comment out any networks that you are not using.

-Then run your hardhat commands using the `config` option:
+Then run your Hardhat commands using the `config` option:

 `npx hardhat <COMMAND> --config hardhat-deploy.config.js --network <NETWORK>`